Allie Auton Flaunts Killer Abs In Colorful Top Following Online Shopping Spree

 Her top boasted a multicolored fabric with hues of peach, purple, and gray.
 Its long sleeves fit like a glove, while the front of the garment looked more like a bikini with its deep V-neckline.
 The scandalous top was knotted in the front and exposed a good deal of her tanned decolletage.
 Meanwhile, the hemline cut off at her ribs, showing a teasing glimpse of her trim abs.

 Allie’s bottoms were far more casual.
 The gray sweats fit loosely on her legs before they gathered at the bottom like a pair of joggers.
 The thick waistband sat directly above her navel and helped to accentuate her trim midsection and tiny waist.
-She added a couple of like-new sneakers to complete the chic look.
+She added like-new sneakers to complete the chic look.

-Allie accessorized her sexy outfit with a thick gold chain necklace that had a considerable locket charm on end.
-The model also rocked a pair of big silver hoop earrings that popped perfectly against her tanned skin.
-The model wore her highlighted locks with a middle part, slicking back her mane in a side ponytail that rested on her shoulder.
-As for glam, Allie rocked a striking application that brought out all of her features.
-She appeared to wear bold mascara on her lashes as well as defined brows.
-It looks like her cheeks possessed their traditional look with bright blush and shimmery highlighter.
+Allie accessorized her sexy outfit with a thick gold chain necklace with a big padlock charm.
+The model also rocked a pair of hoop earrings that complemented her tanned skin.
+She wore her highlighted locks with a middle part, slicking back her mane in a low ponytail that rested on her shoulder.
+As for glam, Allie sported a striking application of makeup that brought out all of her features.
+She added bold mascara to her lashes and defined her brows.
+Her cheeks popped, with bright blush and shimmery highlighter.

-Fans have loved the photo so far, and it’s earned her over 6,000 likes and 90-plus comments.
+Fans loved the photo, and so far, it’s earned her over 6,000 likes and 90-plus comments.
 Some social media users commented on her sexy outfit while countless others chimed in on her shopping spree.

 “This is so hot I can’t,” one fan raved alongside a single red heart emoji.